Mesharou/Pyticles/Docs/dev-notes.md

   - agrif_jc: agrif ? interannuel ?
   - croco_lionel ? maybe this could come with an example in R_files

+- badly named parameters in outputs
+  - write all keys to netcdf ile
+  - remanme simulation to parameters ?

 ### Discussion

 @jeremy: